ImageMagick/Usage-Markdown/basics/index.md

 or you may find you just overwrote something you wanted to keep.
 As of IM v6.2.0 you can also use a new "`-path`" option to specify a different directory in which to output the processed images.
 This make it safer, however it will still overwrite any images of the same name that may already be in that directory.

-As such you can have IM save the results (say image thumbnails) into a existing sub-directory, using something like this...
+As such you can have IM save the results (say image thumbnails) into an existing sub-directory, using something like this...

 ~~~{.skip}
 mogrify   -path thumbnail-directory   -thumbnail 100x100  *